chartmann1590/RPI-Dashboard/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

-1. Do not open a public issue
+1. **Do not** open a public issue
 2. Open a private security advisory or contact the maintainers directly
 3. Provide details about the vulnerability
 4. Allow time for the issue to be addressed before public disclosure

 ## Supported Versions

-The following versions of this project currently receive security updates:
+Currently supported versions with security updates:

-*   Version 1.0.0 - 2024-02-29
+*   1.0.0 - 1.0.5 (Ongoing security maintenance)
+*   1.0.6 - 1.0.10 (Security maintenance ongoing)
-*   Version 1.1.0 - 2024-03-01
+*   1.0.11 - 1.0.15 (Security maintenance ongoing)

 ## Security Best Practices

-*   **API Key Management:**  Never hardcode API keys directly into the code.
-Store them securely using environment variables or a dedicated secrets management solution.
+*   **API Key Protection:** Never hardcode API keys in your code.
+Use environment variables to store sensitive information.
-*   **Input Validation:** Always validate user input to prevent injection attacks (e.g., SQL injection, cross-site scripting).
+*   **Input Validation:** Implement robust input validation to prevent injection attacks and other vulnerabilities.
+*   **Database Security:** Secure your database connections and use parameterized queries to prevent SQL injection.
-*   **Rate Limiting:** Implement rate limiting to protect against denial-of-service attacks.
+*   **Rate Limiting:** Implement rate limiting on your API endpoints to prevent denial-of-service attacks.
-*   **Secure Database Connections:** Use secure database connections and follow best practices for database security.
-*   **HTTPS:** Ensure that the application is served over HTTPS to encrypt communication between the client and the server.
-*   **Regular Updates:** Keep all software components (e.g., Python, Flask, SQLite) up to date with the latest security patches.
+*   **Regular Updates:** Keep your dependencies up-to-date to patch known vulnerabilities.
+*   **Logging:** Implement comprehensive logging to track user activity and detect suspicious behavior.

 ## Disclosure Policy

-Security vulnerabilities will be handled through a private channel.
-If you report a vulnerability, you will be contacted directly by the project maintainers.
-We will acknowledge receipt of your report and provide updates on the progress of the investigation and remediation.
-We appreciate your help in keeping this project secure.
-Public disclosure of vulnerabilities will only occur after the issue has been fully addressed and a security patch has been released.
+Security issues will be handled according to the following policy:

+1.  **Initial Contact:** Upon discovery of a vulnerability, immediately contact the maintainers via a private security advisory or email.
+Do not publicly disclose the vulnerability.
+2.  **Triage:** The maintainers will acknowledge receipt of the report and initiate a triage process.
+3.  **Remediation:** Once the vulnerability is confirmed, the maintainers will prioritize remediation based on its severity.
+4.  **Disclosure:** After the fix is deployed and verified, the maintainers will publicly disclose the vulnerability through a security advisory.
+The disclosure timeline will be communicated to the reporter.